rossqin/RQNet/README.md

  If input file is not given, then use a camera.

-  To convert .weights file to .rweiths files:
+  To convert .weights file to .rweights files:

        RQNet wconv -c <path/to/darknet/network/config> -i <path/to/darknet/weights> [-o <path/to/output>]